stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-✅And you won't get scammed.
+✅And you know we want to keep you forever, we don't push you to trade, we advise.

 &nbsp;

-✅If you are unhappy, you call us.
+✅If you are unhappy (or happy) you call us.

 &nbsp;

-✅Our interests is not to make you trade.
+✅We will never ask you to invest with any partner.

 &nbsp;

-✅We will never ask you to invest with any of our partner.

 &nbsp;

+✅Our interests is to make your wealth and money grow: advise you, and make you rich.

 &nbsp;

-✅Our interests is to make your wealth and money grow.

 &nbsp;

-&nbsp;

-The more money you have, the more this $10 fee becomes peanuts.
+The more money you have, the more this $10 fee becomes peanuts, everyone will be happy.

 &nbsp;